agentzh/makefile-dom-pm/README.md

         foo = bar
             # hello!

-    Here on the top level, there are three language structures: one rule "`a: b`", one assignment statement "foo = bar", and one comment `# hello!`.
+    Here on the top level there are three language structures: one rule "`a: b`", one assignment statement "foo = bar", and one comment `# hello!`.

     Its MDOM tree is shown below: